microsoft/typespec/README.md

 ## Getting Started

-For documentation for TypeSpec language, see https://microsoft.github.io/typespec.
+For documentation on the TypeSpec language, see https://microsoft.github.io/typespec.

 ### Using Docker